 With its C frame and traditional column design, the Jarvis by Fully was the least stable JieCang frame design we’ve tested.
 While the front to back rocking test was better than the Uplift Desk, its wobble test was significantly worse.
 With wobble motions starting as early as 36” tall, the wobble became bad by 40” and would impact your work.

-Like the other JieCang frames, over lubrication is a major concern as the Jarvis’s black frame turned white after only minimal use.
-A closer look at the control box raised concerns with poorly wrapped toroid cores, excessive caulk used to hold components in place and cheap plastic connections between their two board system.
+Like the other JieCang frames, over lubrication is a major concern as Jarvis’s black frame turned white after only minimal use.
+A closer look at the control box raised concerns with poorly wrapped toroid cores, excessive caulk used to hold components in place and cheap plastic connections between their two-board system.

 8. Autonomous SmartDesk 2 Business Edition – 71/100 Rating